awslabs/llrt/README.md

 ### Test runner

-Test runner uses a lightweight Jest-like API and supports Jest/Chai assertions (with the exception of Jest asymmetric matchers) and the [assert module](https://nodejs.org/api/assert.html) from Node.js for test assertions.
+Test runner uses a lightweight Jest-like API and supports Jest/Chai assertions and the [assert module](https://nodejs.org/api/assert.html) from Node.js for test assertions.
 For examples on how to implement tests for LLRT see the `/tests` folder of this repository.

 To run tests, execute the `llrt test` command.
 LLRT scans the current directory and sub-directories for files that ends with `*.test.js` or `*.test.mjs`.
 You can also provide a specific test directory to scan by using the `llrt test -d <directory>` option.